 by Andrew Bell

-Understanding how ‘route optimisation’ differs from the processes of routing and scheduling has allowed our customers to significantly reduce their fuel bills and unlock savings of 10 – 30%.
+Understanding how ‘route optimization’ differs from the processes of routing and scheduling has allowed our customers to significantly reduce their fuel bills and unlock savings of 10 – 30%.
 In addition to cutting their costs, Truckstops has also enabled them to either decrease their vehicle fleet while delivering the same amount or deliver more stock with the same volume of vehicles.

-- Routing is the process of mapping out the unique ways that one or more vehicles will take while they deliver or collect stock from each of their stop points.
+- ROUTING is the process of mapping out the unique ways that one or more vehicles will take while they deliver or collect stock from each of their stop points.
 This involves considering the sequence of stops, and the ways that will be taken by each vehicle to successfully achieve this outcome.

-- Scheduling is the process of calculating and assigning an arrival time for each stop, with drivers being assigned shifts that adhere to working hours.
+- SCHEDULING is the process of calculating and assigning an arrival time for each stop, with drivers being assigned shifts that adhere to working hours.

 Undertaking these three essential processes without a software solution is a painstaking and time consuming process.
 Firstly, a supply chain manager would have to undertake routing, mapping out every single vehicle stop before deciding the sequence that the organisation’s mobile assets would service these points.